almurawski15/almurawski15/README.md

 ### About Me

 - 🔭 I’m currently working on 50 Projects in 50 days and refactoring code.
-- 🌱 I’m currently learning React and Typescript.
+- 🌱 I’m currently learning React and TypeScript.
 - 👯 I’m looking to collaborate on Responsive Web Design with HTML, CSS & JavaScript.
 - 💬 Ask me about front-end web design with CSS.
 - 📫 How to reach me: Email me at almurawski15@gmail.com and connect with me on LinkedIn at https://www.linkedin.com/in/alexandra-murawski-8a312769/